Arthur L. Padrutt

-Arthur L. Padrutt (September 26, 1917 – April 4, 1992) was a politician in Wisconsin.
+Arthur Leonard Padrutt (September 26, 1917 – April 4, 1992) was a politician in Wisconsin.

 Biography

 Padrutt was born on September 26, 1917, in Huron, South Dakota.
 He later moved to Chippewa Falls, Wisconsin.

 Career

 Padrutt was a member of the Wisconsin State Assembly from 1943 to 1944.
 He was elected to the Wisconsin State Senate in 1948 and was re-elected in 1952.
 In 1953, he was a candidate for the United States House of Representatives from Wisconsin's 9th congressional district in a special election following the death of Merlin Hull.
 He lost to Lester Johnson.
 Additionally, Padrutt was a public service commissioner.
 He was a Republican.
 He attended the University of Wisconsin-Eau Claire.